cardboard-iguana/cardboard-iguana.com/log/2021-09-28-tryhackme-complete-beginner.md

 ### Practical

-For whatever reason, Wireshark only works for me when run using `sudo -E wireshark` from the terminal (something seems to be broken with the GUI process elevation prompt, and Wireshark can’t see any interfaces).
+For whatever reason, Wireshark only works for me when run using `sudo -E wireshark` from the terminal (something seems to be broken with the GUI process elevation prompt, and Wireshark can't see any interfaces).

 Nmap sends a RST after the three-way handshake in a TCP connect scan in order to quickly tear down the connection.